cpwr-devops/DevOps-Examples/docs/code_examples/topaz_cli.md

 @echo off

 REM
-REM Script to download sources from PDS using the Topaz CLI REM
+REM Script to submit JCL using the Topaz CLI
+REM
 REM **********************************************************
 REM Configuration Variables for the Script